joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

+# 34.5 Payments

 (i) pay that amount direct to the required recipient(s); or

 (ii) if in its absolute discretion it considers that it is not reasonably practicable to pay that amount direct to the required recipient(s), pay that amount or the relevant part of that amount to an interest-bearing account held with an Acceptable Bank within the meaning of paragraph (a) of the definition of "Acceptable Bank" and in relation to which no Insolvency Event has occurred and is continuing, in the name of the Obligor or the Lender making the payment (the "Paying Party") and designated as a trust account for the benefit of the Party or Parties beneficially entitled to that payment under the Senior Finance Documents (the "Recipient Party" or "Recipient Parties").

 In each case such payments must be made on the due date for payment under the Senior Finance Documents.

+# (b)

-(b) All interest accrued on the amount standing to the credit of the trust account shall be for the benefit of the Recipient Party or the Recipient Parties pro rata to their respective entitlements.
+All interest accrued on the amount standing to the credit of the trust account shall be for the benefit of the Recipient Party or the Recipient Parties pro rata to their respective entitlements.

+# (c)

-(c) A Party which has made a payment in accordance with this clause 34.5 shall be discharged of the relevant payment obligation under the Senior Finance Documents and shall not take any credit risk with respect to the amounts standing to the credit of the trust account.
+A Party which has made a payment in accordance with this clause 34.5 shall be discharged of the relevant payment obligation under the Senior Finance Documents and shall not take any credit risk with respect to the amounts standing to the credit of the trust account.

+# (d)

-(d) Promptly upon the appointment of a successor Facility Agent in accordance with clause 31.13 (Replacement of the Facility Agent), each Paying Party shall (other than to the extent that that Party has given an instruction pursuant to paragraph (e) below) give all requisite instructions to the bank with whom the trust account is held to transfer the amount (together with any accrued interest) to the successor Facility Agent for distribution to the relevant Recipient Party or Recipient Parties in accordance with clause 34.2 (Distributions by the Facility Agent).
+Promptly upon the appointment of a successor Facility Agent in accordance with clause 31.13 (Replacement of the Facility Agent), each Paying Party shall (other than to the extent that that Party has given an instruction pursuant to paragraph (e) below) give all requisite instructions to the bank with whom the trust account is held to transfer the amount (together with any accrued interest) to the successor Facility Agent for distribution to the relevant Recipient Party or Recipient Parties in accordance with clause 34.2 (Distributions by the Facility Agent).

+# (e)

-(e) A Paying Party shall, promptly upon request by a Recipient Party and to the extent:
+A Paying Party shall, promptly upon request by a Recipient Party and to the extent:

 (i) that it has not given an instruction pursuant to paragraph (d) above; and